 - a.
 Press CTRL/Y. - b.
 Enter the SHOW DEVICE command to make sure you have the correct device name. - c.
-Start the upgrade procedure again from the beginning of Section 7.1. - 5 When VMSINSTAL displays the following message, type VMS052 and press RETURN.
-For example: - Products: VMS052 - 6 When the procedure displays the following message, press RETURN: - Options: - 7 VMSINSTAL displays a message similar to the following:
+Start the upgrade procedure again from the beginning of Section 7.1. - 5 When VMSINSTAL displays the following message, type VMS053 and press RETURN.
+Make sure that you use the number zero when you type VMS053.
+For example:

+Products: VMS053

+- 6 When the procedure displays the following message, press RETURN: - Enter the installation options you wish to use [none]: - 7 VMSINSTAL displays a message similar to the following: